alwalxed/qafiyah/README.md

 pnpm build
 ```

-## 🚧 Limitations
+## ❓ FAQ

+### Why is the search endpoint separated from the main API?

 The search endpoint was moved to AWS EC2 because Supabase's free tier limits were exceeded when creating optimized search views and indexes.
 While Supabase provides free and fast unlimited API calls, the search functionality required setting up a VPS with PostgreSQL that connects to Supabase and synchronizes data.

-## ❓ FAQ

-### Why is the search endpoint separated from the main API?

-As mentioned in the [Limitations](#-limitations) section, we had to move the search functionality to a separate AWS EC2 instance because:

-1. Supabase's free tier has limits on database size and resources
-2. Creating optimized search views and indexes for Arabic text search exceeded these limits
-3. We wanted to maintain the benefits of Supabase for the rest of the API (free unlimited API calls, easy management)
-4. The search functionality requires specialized PostgreSQL configurations for Arabic text search

 This separation allows us to:

 - Keep the main API on Supabase's free tier
-- Optimize the search experience with dedicated resources
+- Optimize the search experience with dedicated resources for Arabic text search
 - Scale each component independently based on usage patterns
+- Maintain the benefits of Supabase for the rest of the API (free unlimited API calls, easy management)

 ## 🤝 Contributing